stdimitrov05/DevBook_backend/README.md

 >mageMagick, invoked from the command line as magick, is a free and open-source cross-platform software suite for displaying, creating, converting, modifying, and editing raster images.

-### This was a project I worked on back in March of 2023.
+### This was a project I worked on back in Feb of 2023.